 The fair value less costs to sell calculation is based on available data from binding sales transactions in an arm's length transaction of similar assets or observable market prices less incremental costs for disposing the asset.
 The value in use calculation is based on a discounted cash flow model.
 Estimating the value in use requires the management to make an estimate of the expected future cash flows from the cash-generating units and also to choose a suitable discount rate in order to calculate the present value of those cash flows.
-For the financial year ended 31 December 2011, an impairment charge of \$23,722,000 (2010: \$Nil) was recognised in the income statement.
+There was no impairment charge for the financial year ended 31 December 2012 (2011: \$23,722,000) was recognised in the income statement.
 More details are given in Note 15.
-The carrying amount of the goodwill at 31 December 2011 was \$15,286,000 (2010: \$29,964,000).
+The carrying amount of the goodwill at 31 December 2012 was \$12,678,000 (2011: \$12,678,000).